adminho/machine-learning/README.md

 # Machine learning examples

+For many years, I have studied machine learning and practiced coding and this repository has published my source codes

 ## Requirement

 All example coding in python language, so you need to setup your environment bellow